 Regarding the calculation of CYP for long-term methods, most programs “credit” the entire amount to the calendar year in which the client accepted the method.
-For example, if an FP program performed 100 voluntary surgical contraception procedures in a given year, it would credit all 1000 CYP (100 procedures x 9 years/each) to that calendar year, even though the protection from those procedures would in fact be realized over that and the next nine years.
-An alternative approach is to “annualize” this projection, allocating it over a nine-year period.
-The same principle applies to IUDs and the NORPLANT implant.
+For example, if an FP program performed 100 voluntary surgical contraception procedures in a given year, it would credit all 1000 CYP (100 procedures x 10 years/each) to that calendar year, even though the protection from those procedures would in fact be realized over the subsequent nine years.
+An alternative approach is to “annualize” this projection, allocating it over a 10-year period.
+The same principle applies to IUDs and implants.
 Although the first approach (of crediting the full amount of CYP in the calendar year of acceptance) has been harshly criticized, it represents current practice in most programs that report CYP, probably because it is easier to apply.

-Ideally, CYP should be based on the volume of contraceptives delivered to clients who will presumably use them, not on those delivered to facilities where they may remain unused in cartons or on shelves.
+CYP calculations are based on the volume of contraceptives distributed to clients who will presumably use them, not on those delivered to facilities where they may remain unused in cartons or on shelves.
 However, in some projects such as social marketing, it may be impossible to monitor the exact numbers reaching the hands of clients.
-Rather, the only means of calculating CYP is to base it on the volume of contraceptives delivered to the retailers in question.
-Given that retailers are unlikely to stock products that move slowly, it is probable that (after an initial shipment) most contraceptives sold to retailers will make their way into consumers’ hands.
-However, in those instances where the calculation of CYP is based on the volume of products delivered to retailers, not directly to the clients or customers themselves, those preparing the CYP report should clarify this detail to the users of the information.
+In these cases, a proxy CYP can be calculated based on the volume of contraceptives delivered to the retailers in question.
+Given that retailers are unlikely to stock products that move slowly, it is assumed that (after an initial shipment) most contraceptives sold to retailers will make their way into consumers’ hands.
+If a proxy CYP is calculated using data from logistics management information systems, warehouse supply or delivery, stock-on-hand, or similar sources, those preparing the report should state it is a proxy CYP and provide details on the data source to the users of the information.

 long-acting/permanent methods (LAPM), family planning